mehulagg/gitlab/doc/operations/incident_management/incidents.md

 as a system message on the incident, indicating that the GitLab Alert bot automatically closed the incident.

-With Maintainer or higher [permissions](../../user/permissions.md), you can set GitLab to automatically close an incident when a recovery alert is received:
+With Maintainer or higher [permissions](../../user/permissions.md), you can disable this setting:

 1. Go to **Settings > Operations** and expand **Incidents**.
-1. On the **Alert integration** tab, select the checkbox **Automatically close associated incident when a recovery alert notification resolves an alert**.
+1. On the **Alert integration** tab, deselect the checkbox **Automatically close associated incident when a recovery alert notification resolves an alert**.
 1. Select **Save changes**.